hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ## Cluster Rules

 Before we start: as everywhere where people come together, a common sense is needed to allow for a good cooperation and to enable a positive HPC experience.
-Be always aware that you are working on a shared system where your behavior could have a negative impact on the workflow of other users.
+Be always aware that you are working on a shared system where your behaviour could have a negative impact on the workflow of other users.
 Please find the list of the most important guidelines in our [code of conduct](code-of-conduct.md).

 ## Request an Account